 Chemical peels are comprised of various chemical agents and can be formulated in different strengths (superficial, medium, or deep) to address your unique skin concerns.
 The severity and type of your skin problems will determine the strength and composition of your customized chemical peel formula.
 Chemical peels are ideally suited to improve the following skin conditions:

-There are many different formulas that can be used during a chemical peel; however, Dr. Liu uses a trichloroacetic Acid (TCA) peels because this particular chemical agent penetrates deeper into the skin than other peels.
+There are many different formulas that can be used during a chemical peel; Dr. Liu most commonly uses a medium depth Trichloroacetic Acid (TCA) peel to achieve an appreciable improvement.
 While some physicians use lower concentration peels, Dr. Liu uses a 30-35% concentration, which is stronger than what you would use at home.
-Her patients have experienced dramatic results, and fewer treatments produce similar (or better) results than one could achieve with a monthly Jessner’s peel.
+Her patients have experienced dramatic results, and fewer treatments produce similar (or better) results than one could achieve with a weaker monthly peel.

 10-20% TCA Peel: appropriate for patients seeking a gentler peel to subtly refresh their facial appearance.
 After a 10% TCA peel, you may experience temporary redness and a mild burn, but these side effects should subside quickly, leaving you with revitalized, smoother skin (the effects of the 10% peel can be amplified with stronger formulations of up to 20% concentration).